-P-1 Currently, the Coast Guard operates under r the Department of P-2 The overall authority for the administration in the on of the Coast Guard Auxiliary is vested by law P-3 The Coast Guard Academy is located in the Coast Guard Institute in and P-4 The the Coast Guard and is the one most close mission is the one of the oldest missions of ely identified with the Auxiliary.
-P-5 The Coast Guard at all times constitutes a of the Armed Forces.
+Currently, the Coast Guard operates under the Department of The overall authority for the administration of in the · The Coast Guard Academy is located inthe Coast Guard Institute in The mis the Coast Guard and is the one most closely ide sion is the one of the oldest missions of entified with the Auxiliary.
+The Coast Guard at all times constitutes a of the Armed Forces.